nikhilkrdwivedi/authentication-dapp-using-metamask/README.md

 # Authentication in DAPP using Metamask
-This repository will help to implement authentication flow in dapp using Metamask
+This repository will help to implement authentication flow in dapp using Metamask.